Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 What Is Quality Control?

-QC refers to the meticulous examination of the software product to identify any deviations from established standards and specifications.
-It’s the process of monitoring and inspecting each phase of the SDLC to ensure that the final product meets the desired quality criteria.
-To put it in simpler terms, think of it as having a manager run quality checks on the website’s functionality by randomly testing its various components.
+Software quality control refers to meticulously examining the software product to identify deviations from established standards and specifications.
+It’s the process of monitoring and inspecting each phase of the SDLC to ensure that the final product answers the desired quality criteria.
+In simpler terms, think of it as having a manager run quality checks on the website’s functionality by randomly testing its various components.

 • Keep records of the actions taken to maintain accountability.